amrvac/amrvac/doc/par.md

 recognized from the typeaxial setting, and the corresponding range in angle phi must span 2 pi for cylindrical, and theta must then start at zero (to include the north pole) and/or end at pi (for the south pole) for spherical grids.
-The user just needs to set the typeB as if the singular axis is a symmetry boundary (using symm and asymm combinations).
+The user just needs to set the typeboundary as if the singular axis is a symmetry boundary (using symm and asymm combinations) or use, e.g., typeboundary_min2='pole' and/or typeboundary_max2='pole'.

-The possibility exists to put a boundary condition mimicking zero or reduced inflow across the computational boundary, by selecting _typeB='noinflow'_ or _typeB='limitinflow'_ for the momentum vector components of your particular application.
+The possibility exists to put a boundary condition mimicking zero across the computational boundary, by selecting _typeboundary='noinflow'_ for the momentum vector components of your particular application.
 This is in principle only relevant for the momentum component locally perpendicular to the boundary (for others a continuous extrapolation is done).
-The _noinflow, limitinflow_ extrapolates values that are outwardly moving continuously, while clipping all values that are inwardly advecting momentum to zero (noinflow) or to a user-controlled fraction of the inward momentum (limitinflow).
-The latter fraction is set by _ratebdflux_ which is 1 by default, and should be set to a value between zero and 1 accordingly.
+The _noinflow_ extrapolates values that are outwardly moving continuously, while clipping all values that are inwardly advecting momentum to zero.

-The `special` type is to be used for setting fixed values, or any time dependent or other more complicated boundary conditions, and results in a call to the `specialbound_usr` subroutine which has to be provided by the user in the [AMRVACUSR module](@ref #amrvacusr_specialbound).
+The `special` type is to be used for setting fixed values, or any time dependent or other more complicated boundary conditions, and results in a call to the `usr_special_bc` subroutine which has to be provided by the user in the mod_usr.t module (@ref #amrvacusr_specialbound).
 The variables with `special` boundary type are updated last within a given boundary region, thus the subroutine may use the updated values of the other variables.
-The order of the variables is fixed by the equation module chosen, i.e. _rho m1 m2 m3 e b1 b2 b3_ for 3D MHD, but by setting all typeB entries for a certain boundary region to special, one is of course entirely free to fill the boundary info in a user-defined manner.
+The order of the variables is fixed by the equation module chosen, i.e. _rho m1 m2 m3 e b1 b2 b3_ for 3D MHD.
+It is suggested to set all typeboundary entries for a certain boundary region to `special`  to consistently fill the boundary info in a user-defined manner.

-Internal boundaries can be used to overwrite the domain variables with specified values.
+Internal boundaries can be used to overwrite the domain variables with specified values through _usr_internal_bc_ subroutine.
 This is activated with the switch `internalboundary=T`.
-Internally, these are assigned before the ghost-cells and external boundaries are applied (in subroutine routine get_bc).
-The user can provide conditions on the conserved variables depending on location or time in the subroutine bc_int which is defaulted in amrvacnul.specialbound.t.
+Internally, these are assigned before the ghost-cells and external boundaries are applied (in subroutine get_bc).

 The `typeghostfill='linear'` implies the use of limited linear reconstructions in the filling of ghost cells for internal boundaries that